 Jenny Hart was born in 1972 in Iowa City and raised in rural Illinois.
-She is best known for her work in hand embroidery and her embroidery design and supply company Sublime Stitching.
-Hart’s work has been published in numerous books and magazines including Vogue, Nylon, Spin, The Face, Juxtapoz, The New York Times Magazine, FLOW, Little Thing, Uppercase and others.
+She is best known for her work in hand embroidery and her design and supply company Sublime Stitching, founded in 2001.
+Hart’s work has been published in numerous books and magazines including Vogue, NYLON, Spin, The Face, Juxtapoz, The New York Times Magazine, The Wall Street Journal, FLOW, Little Thing, Uppercase and others.
 She has exhibited in Los Angeles, Paris, London, Tokyo and New York.

 Hart is also an award-winning author of seven titles on embroidery for Chronicle Books.
 She has undertaken commercial projects for clients including

-Penguin Books (UK), MTV and The Washington Post.
+Penguin Books (UK), ESPN, MTV, Converse, The Washington Post and others.

 Jenny has lived in Kansas, France and Texas.
 She lives and works in Los Angeles, California.